 White, M. Christine (Chris), MFA

-Richard W. Peck Professor of Creative Writing, Associate Professor of English and Coordinator of the Film Studies Program
+Professor of English and Director of the Film Studies Program

 Chris White received a BA in Theatre from the University of Colorado in Boulder, took additional training in acting at the Lee Strasberg Theatre Institute in Los Angeles, and earned an MFA in Dramatic Writing from New York University’s Tisch School of the Arts.
 She completed her first short film, Mud Lotus, in 2013, as writer/director/producer, with producer/editor Jonathan Nichols-Pethick, NYC cinematographer, Eric Branco, and Hollywood film actor, Rae Dawn Chong, which was an official selection at the New Hampshire Film Festival and Albany Film Festival.
 Please see official listing on IMDb: http://www.imdb.com/title/tt3223284/ Her feature-length screenplays, Pain Management and Weasel in the Icebox, made first cut at Sundance Screenwriters Lab (2010, 2008).